 The hallway sequence where the player has to dodge lasers via quick time events, is likely a reference to the Resident Evil (2002) movie, where the film's characters encounter almost the exact same situation.

 The original GameCube version contains a unique glitch where sometimes after reopening a save file, Leon will move sideways instead of forward.
 If you reset the game and reopen the save file though, Leon will walk straight again.
+Another glitch caused Leon to move much faster than normal, making shooting and slicing a knife much easier.

 In addition to the Mathilda, the game pays home to the movie Léon: The Professional (1994) in an unlockable "Professional" difficulty.